salamanderbe/array-mapper/README.md

 ];
 ```

-this will result in a result array with a _descendants_ field containing both the source's _children_ and _grandchildren_:
+This will result in a result array with a _descendants_ field containing both the source's _children_ and _grandchildren_:

 ```
 [